TRISTAN-ORF/RiboTIE/README.md

 <img src="https://github.com/TRISTAN-ORF/RiboTIE/raw/main/filtering.png" width="800">
 </div>

+Results excluding variant CDS filtering are generated as `*.unfiltered.gtf` and `*.unfiltered.csv`.
+Both the custom filters and near-miss correction can be toggled through the command line tool.

 #### Near-miss identifier

 RiboTIE, unlike previous tools processing ribosome profiling data, does not create ORF libraries or has access to start codon information when making predictions.
 Essentially, it only parses ribosome profiling information along the transcript.

 It is observed that, for transcripts featuring fewer mapped reads around the translation initiation site, RiboTIE is more prone to miss translation initiation sites by several bases.
 To address this issue, a neighborhood searching step is performed when creating the result table that corrects **non-ATG** predictions to **in-frame ATG positions**  if **present within a 9 codons distance**.
 Performed corrections are listed as `correction` in the result table.
-This feature can be disabled by adding the `--no-correction` flag.
+This feature can be disabled using the `--no-correction` flag.

-Additionally, [variant CDS filtering is performed]() and [sites with near-miss predictions are corrected](https://github.com/TRISTAN-ORF/RiboTIE/blob/main/README.md#near-miss-identifier).
-Results excluding variant CDS filtering are generated as `*.unfiltered.gtf` and `*.unfiltered.csv`.
-Both the custom filters and near-miss correction can be toggled through the command line tool.jjj

 ## 🤨 How does RiboTIE work?